Criminal Record Checks

 - All executive and team members will not conduct themselves in a matter which causes LMHA legal or financial liability.

-- All coaches, managers and other team staff are required to complete a Criminal Record Check with Vulnerable Sector Check and Child Intervention Check Prior to November 15th.
+- All coaches, managers and other team staff are required to complete a Criminal Record Check with Vulnerable Sector Check every 2 years Prior to November 15th.

 Health and Safety